Dallas Mock Orals - book now!

 AOBOG Osteopathic Continuous Certification in Obstetrics & Gynecology (OCC)

-The OCC exam will now be offered twice a year.
-The exam is being offered and September 24-29 at the Pearson VUE testing centers.
-You may choose any date, time and location.
-For those of you who have always tapped into a review course in preparing for your board certifying exams, you’ll take great comfort in our five day November 14-18 Board Review Course.
-This is not the same type of review course from the past.
-Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner, is exam-focused, and all lectures follow the national ACOG guidelines.
+Has the OCC exam retired?
+AOBOG website hasn't posted any 2020 exam dates.
+If you need a refresher or looking for a course with Category I AMA CME credit hours we provide both in just five days.
+Our November 20-24 Board Review Course provides 44 credit hours and is not the same type of review course from the past.
+Just as you’ve evolved and practice evidence-based medicine, our course is designed for the adult learner and all lectures follow the national ACOG guidelines.
 Heck, you’ll walk away with loads of everyday practice tips, too!

 Additionally, you must complete 5 Practice Performance Assessments (PPA) in each 6 year OCC cycle.
 These 5 PPAs must be completed by September 15th of the year your certificate expires.

 Start the Holiday season off right by making sure you have registered for the April 28-29, 2020, Royal College Exam.
 The January 13th deadline will be here before you know it.
 Depending on your University and Program of training, by the end of January, you can take the CREOG (American) practice examination.
 Take this seriously as it may help you identify an area of weakness.
 This examination might (or might not) be paid by your program.
 If you need to pay, registration is usually due by November.
 Finally, based upon feedback from our past Canadian registrants, our November 20-24 is perfect timing to begin your exam prep!